markdown-to-latex/boilerplate/src/md/main.md

 This section documents how the different issuer types can be configured.
 You might want to read more about `Issuer` and `ClusterIssuer` resources here.

-cert-manager comes with a number of built-in certificate issuers which are denoted by being in the `cert-manager.io` group.
+Cert-manager comes with a number of built-in certificate issuers which are denoted by being in the `cert-manager.io` group.
 You can also install external issuers in addition to the built-in types.
 Both built-in and external issuers are treated the same and are configured similarly.